jacksmithxyz/nvim-sfc/README.md

 # nvim-sfc

-This is my single file Neovim configuration which consists of ~10 plugins in total, including LSP support in uder 100 lines of code.
+This is my single file Neovim configuration which consists of ~10 plugins in total, including LSP support in under 100 lines of code.

 If you want to learn more about the philosophy behind this setup, you can check out [this post](https://jacksmith.xyz/blog/neovim-configuration-one-file-to-rule-them-all/) on it.